dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/font-selection.md

 ~~~

 However the same pointSize is unlikely to be suitable for all text controls in an application.
-To set custom sizes simply set a "style name" for each case, and then provide a style override in JSON:
+To define custom styles for existing controls, simply set a style name for each case, and
+then provide a style override in JSON.

+To provide flexibility for the end user, the platform offers a mechanism to alter the logical
+font size between 0 and 4 inclusive.
+This logical size is mapped to a physical size using the
+stylesheets, by appending FontSizeN to the style name.
+These sections ("textlabelFontSizeN")
+in the style sheet are applied after the base section ("textlabel"), so take precedence.

 ~~~{.cpp}
   // C++